 A well-known regional business purchased an insurance product that failed to comply with state law and subjected the company to the very exposure it sought to insure.
 Litigation ensued.
 Because the insurer is owned by one of nation’s most successful financial companies, the company brought in Stris & Maher as lead counsel to level the playing field.

-Ms. Brannen and other firm lawyers serve as lead trial counsel to several American companies in a multimillion dollar franchise dispute against a major international coffeehouse chain.
-Ms. Brannen and her team are currently in arbitration proceedings governed by the Commercial Rules of the American Arbitration Association.
+Ms. Brannen and other firm lawyers served as lead trial counsel to several American companies in a multimillion dollar franchise dispute against a major international coffeehouse chain.
+Ms. Brannen and were in arbitration proceedings governed by the Commercial Rules of the American Arbitration Association.

 Since joining the firm, Ms. Brannen helped achieve a favorable low-value settlement of putative class-action litigation in which plaintiffs’ damages expert purported to project class-wide damages of at least $20 million.